KyLeggiero/libgit2.swift/README.md

 That means that some places where libgit2 might handle Unicode strings (e.g. UTF-8) could either fail or produce unexpected/undefined behavior, but in libgit2.swift they work correctly.
 For example, if a filename has characters which use multiple bytes (like 한), libgit2 would miscount the number of bytes as the nubmer of characters, but libgit2.swift correctly counts the number of characters.

+#### String Processing

+String (and character) processing functions in libgit2.swift are entirely conducted with Swift's builtin mechanisms.

+This diverges from libgit2, which uses Unix C string processing (or implements its own for Windows).

+The consequence of this is that libgit2.swift will handle strings in a more universally-correct way (read: Unicode compliant, etc.), but will diverge from how libgit2 handles strings.
+This will result in fewer internal crashes, but might result in breaking behvior.

+For example, libgit2 might\* only change a character to lower/uppercase if it's an ASCII latin letter (A~Z and a~z), whereas libgit2.swift applies standard Unicode case changes for all applicable Unicode codepoints.

+For example, when you ask libgit2 to make the string `"Voilà"` all-caps, it will give you `"VOILà"`, but libgit2.swift will give you `"VOILÀ"`.

+> \*"might" because this is the explicit behavior when compiled for Windows, but when compiling for Unix, it's up to the specific operating system what that behavior will be.

 ### Runtime